AbolfaZlRezaEe/NMock/README.md

 We separated the imported data so we could manage them easily.
 These are the reasons that give us the ability to do so:

-- We may have less imported data in the future.
+- Maybe We have a different structure for the imported mocks in the future
-- We have a plan to implement a separate UI to display imported data.
+- In the future, We wanna implement a different flow for showing imported mocks in UI and Logic too.

 The following image indicates the current structure of the **Mock** model section of the application.